Medicare Advantage Plans

 Use the complaint and appeals process

 If you are not satisfied with the care you received, first try to resolve the problem with your doctor or with the plan.
 If you have a question about a particular treatment you did or did not receive, ask your doctor for an explanation.
-If the plan denied payment for a treatment you received that you believe should be covered, look for statements in your plan’s evidence of coverage booklet that you believe support your position.
+If you still are not satisfied with the results, file a written complaint or grievance as outlined in your member handbook.

 The information in this publication is current as of the revision date.
 Changes in laws and agency administrative rules made after the revision date may affect the content.
 View current information on our website.
 TDI distributes this publication for educational purposes only.
 This publication is not an endorsement by TDI of any service, product, or company.